-Map 13 shall be used only as a guideline - further environmental assessment and survey information may be required to be provided by the applicant to verify the accuracy of this information.
-There may be additional unmapped watercourses identified during the development review process that are not shown on this map.
-The Riparian Management Zone associated with any unmapped watercourse is required to comply with Section 5.3.4 Watercourses and Riparian Areas of the Environmentally Sensitive Area Development Permit Area Guidelines.
+These areas are shown on Map 12 of the Official Community Plan and Schedule 3 of the DPA guidelines, however, there may be additional unmapped streams identified during the development review process that are not shown on this map.
+The Streamside Protection and Enhancement Area associated with any unmapped streams are required to comply with Section 4.0 Watercourses and Riparian Areas of the Environmentally Sensitive Area Development Permit Area Guidelines.